Earth Will Continue to Warm and the Effects Will Be Profound

 Scientists have high confidence that global temperatures will continue to rise for many decades, mainly due to greenhouse gases produced by human activities.

-The IPCC’s Sixth Assessment report, published in 2021, found that human emissions of heat-trapping gases have already warmed the climate by nearly 2 degrees Fahrenheit (1.1 degrees Celsius) since pre-Industrial times (starting in 1750).1 The global average temperature is expected to reach or exceed 1.5 degrees C (about 3 degrees F) within the next few decades.
+The IPCC’s Sixth Assessment report, published in 2021, found that human emissions of heat-trapping gases have already warmed the climate by nearly 2 degrees Fahrenheit (1.1 degrees Celsius) since 1850-1900.1 The global average temperature is expected to reach or exceed 1.5 degrees C (about 3 degrees F) within the next few decades.
 These changes will affect all regions of Earth.

 The severity of effects caused by climate change will depend on the path of future human activities.
 More greenhouse gas emissions will lead to more climate extremes and widespread damaging effects across our planet.
 However, those future effects depend on the total amount of carbon dioxide we emit.
 So, if we can reduce emissions, we may avoid some of the worst effects.